claudiarella/academic-kickstart/content/authors/admin/_index.md

  - Researchers
  - Visitors

----

-I am a PhD Candidate in Mathematical Physics at the Department of Theoretical Physics, University of Geneva, Switzerland, funded by the [ERC Synergy Grant ReNewQuantum][ERC] and affiliated with the [National Centre of Competence in Research SwissMAP][SwissMAP].

 # ... driven by the wish to probe the most fundamental physical phenomena and their underlying mathematical structures.
 # ... side collaborations
 # ...
 CERN internship